-Sampling the final anaerobic pond wastewater discharge for nutrients was carried out on three separate occasions during 2013-2014 (Table 7).
-Nutrients: nitrogen (N), phosphorus (P) and potassium (K) were analysed to evaluate nutrient benefits when spray irrigating effluent to land commences compared to discharging treated effluent to the receiving waters.
+Sampling the final aerobic pond wastewater discharge for nutrients was carried out on five separate occasions during 2013-2014 (Table 2).
+This was to evaluate nutrients: nitrogen (N), phosphorus (P) and potassium (K) when spray irrigating effluent to land commences.